Behavior Trees and State Machines in Robotics Applications: Conclusion

 \looseness=-1 In addition, our results illustrate that many of the modeling and language-engineering methods are relevant in practice.
 Developing DSLs in a rather pragmatic way, without hundreds of pages of specification documents and with a basic, but extensible meta-model, or even without an explicitly defined meta-model seems to be successful.
 Such a strategy seems to attract practitioners not trained in language and modeling technology, allowing practitioners who come from lower-level programming paradigms to raise the level of abstraction and effectively implement missions of robots in higher-level representations.

 \looseness=-1 Concepts from software engineering are adopted in the design of the studied languages. \BTCPP is built with separation-of-concerns and separation-of-roles in mind\,\cite{mood2be}, making it possible to decouple models from the robotic system for visualization and testing.
 During model analysis, we managed to load models easily in Groot without the need to setup ROS or fulfill other requirements of the robotic projects.
 Also, inspecting the XML representation of the models was relatively easy.
 These are two features that we appreciated during the analysis.
-Unfortunately the state-machine DSLs and \pytreesros lack an easily accessible visualization tools, which required us to hack our way to inspect models.
+Unfortunately the state-machine DSLs and \pytreesros lack an easily accessible visualization tools, which required us to build custom ways to inspect models.

-\bchg{Not all the studied languages support the \chg{separation-of-roles} to the same extent. \flexbe uses code generation from model-based design for boilerplate code, \chg{while \BTCPP requires custom code in an internal-DSL, which requires programming skills}.
-Although \chg{code-generation}, and external DSLs, are more constraining than the flexibility offered by programming in a general-purpose language with an internal DSL, support from code-generators for creating repetitive parts seems valuable, as more aspects of modeling can be performed by domain experts.
-In addition, support for syntactic and semantic checks for model consistency are another good feature of external DSLs observed in \flexbe.
+\bchg{Not all the studied languages support the \chg{separation-of-roles} to the same extent. \flexbe uses code generation from model-based design for boilerplate code, \chg{while \BTCPP requires custom code in an internal DSL, which requires programming skills}.
+Although \chg{code-generation}, and external DSLs, are more constraining than the flexibility offered by programming in a general-purpose language with an internal DSL, support from code generators for creating repetitive parts seems valuable, as more aspects of modeling can be performed by domain experts.
+Furthermore, syntactic and semantic checks of model consistency are another natural feature of external DSLs exploited in \flexbe (these can be realized in internal DSLs as well, albeit at a higher cost).
 Still, the users of all the studied languages need to be familiar with language-oriented programming (meta-programming).
 This is despite the fact that most robot developers are not trained in this field.
 This poses an interesting challenge for the language design community to come up with designs that would reduce the friction of integrating models with the rest of the robot architecture.}